sandialabs/cross-sim/readme.md

 CrossSim does not explicitly model the energy, area, or speed of analog accelerators.

 ## Requirements
-CrossSim has been tested on Ubuntu 18.04, and Windows 10 using Python 3.10.8.
+CrossSim has been tested on Ubuntu 18.04 and Windows 10 using Python 3.11.6.

 CrossSim requires the following Python packages:
-* Numpy 1.24.3
+* Numpy 1.26.3
-* SciPy 1.11.1
+* SciPy 1.11.4
-* TensorFlow 2.13.0 (for DNN inference)
+* TensorFlow 2.17.0 (for DNN inference)
+* PyTorch 2.2.1 (for DNN inference/hardware-aware training)
 * IPython 8.8.0 (for tutorials)
-* MatPlotLib 3.7.2 (for tutorials and application examples)
+* MatPlotLib 3.8.2 (for tutorials and application examples)
-* CuPy 8.3.0 with CUDA 10.2, or Cupy 12.1.0 with CUDA 11.1 (for GPU acceleration)
+* Cupy 12.3.0 with CUDA 12.3, or CuPy 8.3.0 with CUDA 10.2 (for GPU acceleration, intermediate CuPy versions will likely work)

 Several of the neural network models provided with CrossSim may require additional packages.
 ImageNet models may require:
 * OpenCV 4.5.4
 * Torchvision 0.11.1

-Inference simulation of Larq quantized models requires:
-* Larq 0.12.1

 CrossSim has been tested with the version numbers above, but other versions may work as well.